nickarora/nickarora.github.io/notes.md

 # Notes

+## Landing page
+- [ ] Update site ID
+- [ ] Change theme toggle so that "sun" is shown when in dark mode and "moon" is shown in light mode, representing the action being taken not the state
-- [ ] Support using front matter to load scripts at the bottom of the page
+- [ ] Add an aside to the landing page with information about the site
-- [ ] Toggle light and dark mode
-- [ ] Landing page
+- [ ] Update post preview styles